 Concept Development, Product Vision,

 Socially Engaged Design

 Increased use of technology can be viewed as a major reason as to why 1 in 5 Americans often feel lonely or socially isolated.
 We wanted to use technology to bring people closer.
 We looked at examples of Socially Engaged Design which involved communities in debate, collaboration or social interaction.
-The problem with these examples however, was that they were bound by their physical location, making them only accessible to .
+The problem with these examples however, was that they were limited by their physical location, making them only accessible to a specific socio-economic status.
 We wanted our design intervention to be accessible by everyone and by installing them at different geographical locations, we hoped to facilitate conversation and foster meaningful connections with people from different walks of life.

 Testing our assumptions

 Before we dove into the design and technology aspect, we wanted to test our assumptions with real people and validate our design response.
 Our client raised concerns regarding people’s safety as well as some privacy issues.
 We were advocates of freedom of expression and wanted to learn whether or not it should be regulated.
 We also waned to see how people would respond to being filmed in public.